+Identity Cloaker know this and spread the numbers over lots of different servers, they do it primarily to safeguard the speed but it also means that the BBC doesn’t block their IP addresses.
 The computer software sits in your task bar and you just click to change your location.
 It also works on other devices such as smartphones, iPads and tablets, just look for the guides in the members area.
 There are also versions which work with Android and Mac OS X, all included in the subscription – use one or all of them on all your devices.
 There are no automatic subscriptions, or bandwidth limits simply one subscription which accesses everything.

 It’s important to try out these solutions first, simply because many of them don’t work anymore.
 A couple of years ago the BBC targeted many of these firms and starting blocking them specifically.
 There were many rumors of the BBC iPlayer not working through VPN programs, yet clearly that’s not the truth.
 The reality is that the BBC blocked many companies who were heavily advertising (Nordvpn for example) and flooding their servers with traffic.
 Fortunately a few companies were cleverer and have carried on working quietly without any issues, using one these is how to watch BBC online from anywhere in the world with zero interruptions.

 Of course, talk is cheap – so it’s best to try the short trial first to see if it works well for you too.
 If you have any issues, let us know.